vLeov/php-chess/docs/index.md

 $game->play('b', $game->response());
 ```

-Currently a few machine learning models are being built at [programarivm/chess-data](https://github.com/programarivm/chess-data) with the help of [Rubix ML](https://github.com/RubixML/ML).
-The AIs are stored in the [`model`](https://github.com/programarivm/php-chess/tree/master/model) folder and the default is `a1.model`, however another AI can be used by passing a second parameter to the `Chess\Game` constructor:
+The AIs are stored in the [`model`](https://github.com/programarivm/php-chess/tree/master/model) folder.
+The default is `a1.model`, if you want to play with a different AI pass it as a second parameter to the `Chess\Game` constructor:

 ```php
 $game = new Game(Game::MODE_AI, 'a2.model');